 He is believed to have lived between 3400 and 3100 BCE and is Europe’s oldest known natural human mummy.
-Forsensics show that he was murdered and left to die high up in the mountains.
+Forensics show that he was stabbed and left to die high up in the mountains.

 The Alps is well known for its glaciers.
 There are over 1800 in the Swiss Alps alone, and around 5000 in total.
 The largest glacier in the Alps is the Aletsch Glacier in Switzerland.
 The biggest French Glacier is La Mer de Glace (meaning the “Sea of Ice”).

 However, with climate change and global warming, many of these glaciers are melting.
 Scientists in France estimate that many of these glaciers including La Mer de Glace will have completely melted by the year 2100.